apache/mxnet/docs/static_site/src/pages/api/architecture/exception_handling.md

 If an operator throws an exception during execution, this exception is propagated down the dependency chain.
 Once there is a synchronizing call i.e. WaitToRead for a variable in the dependency chain, the propagated exception is rethrown.

-In the below example, I illustrate how an exception that occured in the first line is propagated down the dependency chain, and finally is rethrown when we make a synchronizing call to WaitToRead.
+In the below example, I illustrate how an exception that occurred in the first line is propagated down the dependency chain, and finally is rethrown when we make a synchronizing call to WaitToRead.

 ```python
 import mxnet as mx